Applying knowledge to the industrial environment

 Master of Engineering in Control Systems

-Students completing the course with a graduation project (thesis) will be awarded the title Master of Engineering in Control Systems (M.Eng.), which is acknowledged worldwide.
+Students completing the course with a graduation project (thesis) will be awarded the title Master of Science which is acknowledged worldwide.
 Completion of the course curriculum (without thesis) will entitle you to a postgraduate certificate.

 Full-time or part-time course taught in English